angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 The answer to this question really depends on our use case.
 The general rule is: **as short as necessary, but as readable as possible.**

 If you want to create custom combinations of existing operators, it's always a good idea to just use them and return the piped observable from your function (as seen in #2).
-When this is just about wrapping *one* existing operator, #3 is a bit simpler, but remember that you can't keep the types throughout your pipeline.
+When this is just about wrapping *one* existing operator, #3 is a bit simpler and easier to read.
 If you want to do more complex stuff than just using the existing operators, you should consider going for approach #1.

 ## Conclusion

 Building your own custom operators for your RxJS pipes is very easy.
 An operator is just a function that takes and returns observables.
+The function signature is always of type `OperatorFunction<T, U>`.
 As long as you stay with this signature you can do whatever you want on the inside: create your own new observable or use existing operators.

 Our `log()` operator is a great means to debug reactive streams with less typing.
 Just put it into your pipeline and you'll see the output in the browser console.